XuHongCN/academia/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-Hoi Zäme!
-My name is Xu, Hong (in Chinese: 徐泓), currently I'm a Ph.D candidate at ETH Zürich in Switzerland and MBA candidate at Smartly Institute in Washington D.C.

 Grown up in the middle east of China in a small acqua town called Zōngyáng by the Yangtze River, I was a little boy who was luckily gifted with abundant of curiosities towards the grand world.
 After 4 years of bachelor studies at Jiaotong Univ.
 (BJTU) in Beijing, the capital, I started my "Journey to the West" at 20 years old in 2014.
 Arrived in Paris CDG and the SNCF brought me to a small City called Rennes, phonetically joked as "Rain", where I spent first year of my master studies.

 Thanks to the great EU mobility, I continued the second year of master at Univ. of Munich (LMU) & Tech.
 Univ. of Munich (TUM) and committed my master dissertation at TUM Physics department.
-Life was never lack of suprises, I got the chance interviewed by Professor from ETH and fortunately won the PhD position at Paul Scherrer Institute (PSI) for renewable energy research, where my three-year of future begins.
+Life was never lack of suprises, I got the chance interviewed by Professor from ETH Zürich and fortunately won the PhD position at Paul Scherrer Institute (PSI) for renewable energy research.
+Enlighted by the industrial collaboration with Toyota during my Ph.D studies, I'm seeking futher career advancements by joining Smartly Institute for MBA-level professional education and networking.

 PEK -> CDG -> MUC -> ZRH ✈ ?